pcp1985/rating-api/README.md

 **This repository has been deprecated.
 Content moved to: https://github.com/MicrosoftDocs/mslearn-aks-workshop-ratings-api**

 Container exposes port 8080.
-Required configuration via environment variables:
+Required configuration via environment variables are:

 - MONGODB_URI:  `<set to mongoDB endpoint>`.
 The database is called `webratings` so the format would look like `mongodb://[endpoint]:27017/webratings`